monyrattanak-math/monyrattanak-nie/content/home/the-nature-of-mathematics.md

   # certificate_url = "https://www.coursera.org"
   date_start = "2019-09-26"
   date_end = ""
-  description = "This talk about how pure mathematicians concern about problem and how important of pure math.
+  description = "This talk is about what problems pure mathematicians concern about and how important of pure math.
 Also, I talked about my phd problem as an example to see how problems in pure math look like."